TG Universes & Series:

 “Get right home after school.
 I want you ready by the time I get in,” Jenny instructed Gaby as she and her sister exited the parked car.

-At school, ‘Drew’ got a couple more cards from the ‘gang’.
-By and large, the day was normal with the exception of Jenny taking her first Geography class and ‘him’ being one of her students.
+At school Drew got a couple more cards from the ‘gang’.
+By and large, the day was normal with the exception of Jenny taking her first Geography class and her son being one of her students.

 “Why?
 I rather enjoyed having your mum teach us,” Bernie remarked.

 Meanwhile at the Peters, Maddy had finished getting ready before she retrieved Jessica’s present from its place in her underwear drawer.
-She knew Miss Bell wanted her to pass it on to Gaby before they left Washington, but today was more appropriate for her plans.
+She knew Miss Bell wanted her to pass it on to Gaby before they left Washington, but considering everything going on at the time, she forgot.

 In many ways, Gaby wished she were able to be herself and look as pretty as the other girls.
 None of them looked less than seventeen!